paulinho-16/MEIC-TVVS/assignments/assignment2.md

       - changed its notes
    - For project 2:
       - set the project as checked
-      - set a new colour
+      - set a new color
    - For project 3:
       - set the *SecondsToday* time
       - set the *SecondsOverall* time
       - set the *TimeCreated* time

-We gathered these projects into a list, and invoked the `writeXml` method.
+We gathered these projects into a list and invoked the `writeXml` method.
 After that, we manually parse the XML file, comparing the attributes written with the ones that were initially created.

 ```java